fabula-ui/docs/pages/utilities/margin/en/properties-margin.md

 # Margin

-The **margin** property adds a margin to all of the sides of the element.
+The **margin** property adds a margin to all of the sides of the component.